 - All client’s Support Plans will be regularly reviewed.
 This gives an opportunity for clients to speak to a senior member of staff.

-- All clients will be given the opportunity to give honest feedback about the service they are receiving through a periodic client survey.
+- All clients will be given the opportunity to give honest feedback about their carers and the service they are receiving through a periodic client survey.

 The safeguards that are in place